 - Cutting small, round foods: Blueberries, grapes, and similarly sized foods present a significant choking hazard.
 Cut them into very small pieces — for example, divide a large grape into eighths.
 The same is true of canteloupe or other dense melon-type fruits.

-- Avoiding choking hazards that offer no nutritional value: Popcorn and some other snacks, such as tortilla chips, present a high risk of choking.
-As they also offer few health benefits, it is best to avoid them.
+- Avoiding choking hazards: Popcorn and some other snacks, such as tortilla chips, present a high risk of choking.
+It is best to avoid them.

 It is also advisable to monitor children while they eat, discourage them from eating while playing, and remind them not to talk and eat at the same time.
 In addition, never allow a child to eat alone or in the backseat of a car, as choking is usually silent.